apollographql/apollo-client/docs/source/api/react-apollo.md

 - `queryName`: This is the name of the query you are updating.
 It is the same name as the key you provided to `options.updateQueries`.

 The return value of your `options.updateQueries` functions _must_ have the same shape as your first `previousData` argument.
 However, you _must not_ mutate the `previousData` object.
 Instead you must create a new object with your changes.
 Just like in a Redux reducer.

-To learn more about `options.updateQueries` read our usage documentation on [controlling the store with `updateQueries`](../features/cache-updates.html#updateQueries).

 **Example:**